Jusuf Nurkic NBA Preview vs. the Clippers

 Jusuf Nurkic Insights vs. the Clippers

-- The Clippers concede 111.9 points per game, seventh-ranked in the league.

-- On the boards, the Clippers have conceded 42.3 rebounds per game, which puts them seventh in the league.
+- Defensively, the Clippers are sixth in the NBA, allowing 111.5 points per contest.

-- The Clippers give up 26.1 assists per game, 14th-ranked in the league.

-- In terms of 3-pointers, the Clippers are 12th in the league, giving up 12.5 makes per game.
+- The Clippers are the fifth-ranked team in the NBA, giving up 42 rebounds per contest.

+- The Clippers allow 25.8 assists per game, 11th-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!